raspberrypilearning/top-5-emoji-list/en/step_9.md

 ## What next?

-If you are following the [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path, you can move on to the [Flip treats](https://projects.raspberrypi.org/en/projects/flip-treat-webcards) project.
+If you are following the [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path, you can move on to the [Flip treat webcards](https://projects.raspberrypi.org/en/projects/flip-treat-webcards) project.
 In this project, you will make a webpage of flip cards with a picture of a treat on the front and information about the treat on the back.

 --- print-only ---